vlaks425/sMBR/README.md

 This repository contains the official implementation of the Source-based Minimum Bayes Risk Paraphrase-Pivoting (sMBR-PP) decoding algorithm, designed to enhance the performance of Neural Machine Translation (NMT).

 We demonstrate the application of sMBR-PP in NMT using the WMT2023 English-German translation task as an example.
-In this demonstration, the `towerinstruct-13b` model serves as the NMT model.
+In this demonstration, the `Unbabel/TowerInstruct-13B-v0.1` as the NMT model.
 Our experiments indicate that 48GB of GPU VRAM is sufficient to run the experiments with the parameters provided in the scripts.

 ## Setup and Usage